Skip to content

 ‘Respiratory disease’ refers to a number of conditions that affect the lungs or their components; each of these conditions is characterised by some level of impairment of the lungs in performing the essential function of gas exchange .
 Respiratory disease, which includes chronic obstructive pulmonary disease (COPD), asthma, pneumonia and invasive pneumococcal disease, represents a significant burden of ill-health and hospitalisation among Indigenous people, particularly among the very young and older people .

 Respiratory disease is associated with a number of contributing factors, including poor environmental conditions, socioeconomic disadvantage, risky behaviour (particularly cigarette smoking, alcohol use, and substance use) and some previous medical conditions .
-Infants and children under the age of 5 years are particularly susceptible to developing respiratory conditions, due to factors like exposure to tobacco smoking, poor environmental conditions, and poor nutrition .
+Infants and children are particularly susceptible to developing respiratory conditions, due to factors like exposure to tobacco smoke, poor environmental conditions, and poor nutrition .

 COPD relates to long-term lung diseases for which the symptoms are not fully reversible, and includes chronic bronchitis, emphysema, and some cases of asthma .
 These diseases are characterised by shortness of breath.
-A major risk factor for COPD is smoking, but exposure to irritants like dust and fumes can also increase the risk of developing COPD .
+A major risk factor for COPD is smoking, but exposure to irritants like dust and fumes and recurrent childhood infections can also increase the risk of developing COPD .

-The risk of developing asthma is affected by environmental, lifestyle (e.g. diet and tobacco use) and genetic factors (e.g. allergic tendency) .
-Asthma attacks can be triggered by exercise, viral infections, irritants (e.g. smoking and air pollutants) and specific allergens.
-These attacks cause a narrowing of the airways, resulting in symptoms including wheezing and breathlessness, which may be life threatening for some people.
+The risk of developing asthma is affected by genetics (e.g. family history of allergies), environmental factors, and other influences on the immune system (e.g. tobacco smoke and medications) .
+Asthma attacks can be triggered by exercise, viral infections, cigarette smoke, allergens (e.g. dust mites) and irritants (e.g. air pollutants).
+Asthma attacks cause a narrowing of airways, resulting in symptoms including wheezing and breathlessness, which may be life threatening for some people.

-Among Indigenous adults, factors contributing to pneumonia include smoking tobacco, use of alcohol and other substances, diabetes mellitus, and chronic renal disease .
+Among Indigenous adults, factors contributing to pneumonia include increasing age, smoking tobacco, alcohol, diabetes mellitus, environmental factors (e.g. overcrowding) and a low uptake of relevant vaccinations .

-The death rate from chronic lower respiratory disease for Indigenous people aged 55-64 years living in NSW, Qld, SA, WA and the NT in 2008-2012 (95 per 1,000) was 5.6 times higher than the rate for their non-Indigenous counterparts .
-Among people aged 65-74 years, the rate of 283 per 1,000 for Indigenous people was 3.8 times higher than that for their non-Indigenous counterparts.
-Influenza and pneumonia were responsible for 34 Indigenous deaths, with a rate 1.9 times higher for Indigenous people than that for non-Indigenous people.
+The death rate from chronic lower respiratory diseases for Indigenous people aged 55-64 years living in NSW, Qld, SA, WA and the NT in 2008-2012 (95 per 1,000) was 5.6 times higher than for their non-Indigenous counterparts .
+Among people aged 65-74 years, the rate of 283 per 1,000 for Indigenous people was 3.8 times higher than for their non-Indigenous counterparts.
+Influenza and pneumonia were responsible for 34 Indigenous deaths, with a rate 1.9 times higher for Indigenous people than for non-Indigenous people.

 The most recent detailed information on specific causes of respiratory-related deaths for Indigenous males and females is for the period 2006 to 2010.
-The leading specific cause of death from respiratory disease for both Indigenous males and females living in NSW, Qld, WA, SA and the NT was chronic lower respiratory disease (Table 1) .
-Age-adjusted death rates were around three times higher for Indigenous males and females than those for their non-Indigenous counterparts.
-COPD accounted for 87% of the deaths of Indigenous people caused by chronic lower respiratory disease.
-Death rates for pneumonia and influenza, the next most common cause of death from respiratory disease, were 2.1 times higher for Indigenous people than those for non-Indigenous people.
+The leading specific cause of death from respiratory disease for both Indigenous males and females living in NSW, Qld, WA, SA and the NT was chronic lower respiratory diseases (Table 27) .
+Age-adjusted death rates for chronic lower respiratory diseases were around three times higher for Indigenous males and females than for their non-Indigenous counterparts.
+COPD accounted for 87% of the deaths of Indigenous people caused by chronic lower respiratory diseases.
+Death rates for pneumonia and influenza, the next most common cause of death from respiratory disease, were 2.1 times higher for Indigenous people than for non-Indigenous people.

 |Rate||Rate ratio||Rate||Rate ratio||Rate||Rate ratio|